International Recognition in 1999

 concepts reasonably claimed to form the global body of project management

 terminology was recognized.
-Following discussion, the group decided
+After much discussion, the group agreed

-that the Wideman Comparative Glossary of Common Project Management
+that not only was the Wideman Comparative Glossary of Common Project Management

-Terms was the best source of definitions for their purpose.
-Moreover,
+Terms the best source of definitions, but the

 the Glossary was increased from the previous 2200 to over 4500.